-The following table indicates which feature each file is required to support.
-For example, PBVM170.DLL, PBSHR170.DLL, LIBJCC.DLL, and LIBJUTILS.DLL are required for all deployed applications.
+The following tables indicate which feature each file is required to support.
+For example, PBVM190.dll, PBSHR190.dll, LIBJCC.DLL, and LIBJUTILS.DLL are required for all deployed applications, pbpdf190.dll is required only when your application allows to save reports as PDF files using the NativePDF! method.
 You need not install some other files unless your application uses the features indicated.
 You should install the runtime files in the same directory as the application or in a directory on the system path.